developer-soni/Fruit-Slice-Game/README.md

 [![Licence](https://img.shields.io/github/license/Ileriayo/markdown-badges?style=for-the-badge)](./LICENSE)

 ## Description
 I have created a Fruit Slice Game using jQuery and basic HTML and CSS.
 The game starts with a home screen and 3 Lives.
-The score increases as you keep slicing the fruits.
+The score increases as you keep slicing the fruits and the game ends when you run out of all 3 lives.
+There is no time limit.
 Integrated jQuery and AJAX calls in the web application to enhance functionality, and user experience for kids.

 ## How to Play Game
 Run index.html to play.